Coming of the Andals

 The Andals turned their attention to the Iron Islands a thousand years after their landing on the Fingers.
 As the Andals invaded and settled in the riverlands, westerlands, and the Reach, they began constructing new settlements and stout castles.
 These stronger defenses, combined with the Andals' sailing ability, weakened the grip of the ironborn on the Sunset Sea.
 The Andals then began to invade the Iron Islands in waves, often with the support of rival ironborn lords.

 Rognar II Greyiron, King of the Iron Islands, was defeated by an alliance of Andals with Houses Drumm, Greyjoy, Hoare, and Orkwood.
 According to legend, Harras Hoare was chosen as king through the finger dance, but Archmaester Haereg states Harras became king by marrying the daughter of an Andal warlord.
-The Hoare dynasty were often denigrated by the ironborn, especially by the drowned men, for marrying and allying with Andals, tolerating the Faith and promoting trade instead of reaving.
+The Hoare dynasty were often denigrated by the ironborn, especially by the priests of the Drowned God, for marrying and allying with Andals, tolerating the Faith and promoting trade instead of reaving.
 The new religion never became popular in the Iron Islands and most families of Andal origin eventually converted to the native Drowned God.

 The Andals introduced writing, as before that time the First Men only used runes for carving on stone.
 Everything since written about the Age of Heroes, the Dawn Age, and the Long Night originates from stories written down by septons.
 The Andals also introduced weapons of steel.
 Knighthood and chivalry spread through most of Westeros, especially in the Reach.